-Note: Relevant life plans can sit alongside the group scheme as long as the employer is willing to fund it or accept a salary sacrifice.
+Note: Relevant life plans can sit alongside the group scheme as long as the employer is willing to fund it.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.